A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Amino acids are organic compounds that contain both amino and carboxylic acid functional groups.
-They are the building blocks of proteins and play a vital role in many biological processes.
-The chemistry of amino acids is a complex and fascinating field, and this guide will provide a comprehensive overview of the topic.
+Amino acids are organic compounds containing both amino (-NH2) and carboxylic acid (-COOH) functional groups.
+They are the fundamental building blocks of proteins and play crucial roles in numerous biological processes.
+The chemistry of amino acids is a complex and fascinating field.

 Basic Concepts

-• Amino acids are classified into two main types: essential and nonessential.
-Essential amino acids cannot be synthesized by the body and must be obtained from food.
-Nonessential amino acids can be synthesized by the body and are not required in the diet.
+• Classification: Amino acids are categorized into two main types: essential and non-essential.
+Essential amino acids cannot be synthesized by the human body and must be obtained through diet.
+Non-essential amino acids can be synthesized by the body.

 R-CH(NH2)-COOH